What is the Difference Between Italian Squash and Zucchini?

 Secondly, peel and slice the onion.

-Thirdly, peel about 4-5 large potatoes and cut them in 4 to 6 pieces.
+Thirdly, peel about four to five large potatoes and cut them into four to six pieces each.

 Next, put 1/4 cup of EVOO in a 6 Qt. pot and heat oil for only 1 minute.